 Next, take Alamo Street south to La Villita —the oldest neighborhood in the city now shelters an arts and crafts community.
 The Spanish Colonial architecture is magnificent; plus, there are plenty of glassblowers, potters, weavers and leather workers to watch practicing their craft.

 Across Alamo Street, you'll spot a needle-shaped structure reaching toward the clouds.
 The 750-foot-tall Tower of the Americas, built for the 1968 World's HemisFair, features a 4-D theater as well as an observation deck where you'll enjoy a panoramic view of the city.
-Take the elevator ride up at dusk, when the sun spreads a golden veil over San Antonio; as evening approaches, the hilly countryside beyond darkens to purple on the horizon.

 Day 1: EveningAAA/Inspector 66